Jun 23, 2021 - Health + Traits

 It’s estimated that about 10 percent of the adult population in the United States has eczema.[1]
 Unfortunately, eczema is another example of disparities in healthcare.
 African American and Asian American children are more likely to develop more severe forms of eczema.
 Unfortunately, this may be due to delayed diagnosis because eczema can sometimes be missed in people with darker skin.

-Although there is no cure for eczema, there are, thankfully, recommendations for helping to reduce the frequency and severity of symptoms.
+Although there is no cure for eczema, there are recommendations for reducing the frequency and severity of symptoms.
 The National Institutes of Health in the United States is also funding basic research into the condition.

 Shared Genetics

-Over the last decade, researchers — including scientists at 23andMe — have discovered some of the underlying genetics of the condition.
-We know that many of those with eczema also have food allergies, asthma, or hay fever, for example.
+Over the last decade, researchers—including scientists at 23andMe—have discovered some of the underlying genetics of the condition.
+Many people with eczema also have food allergies, asthma, or hay fever, for example.
 These are all allergic conditions, and they also share genetic associations.
 But they each impact different parts of the body.
 By learning more about the shared genetics of these conditions, scientists are learning more about potential ways to treat them.

 The eczema report is powered by a polygenic score.
 The score is calculated using more than 2,100 genetic variants and a customer’s ethnicity and sex to estimate the likelihood of having eczema.
-To calculate this estimate, we use aggregated data from consented 23andMe research participants.
+We use aggregated data from consented 23andMe research participants to calculate this estimate.
 The report does not diagnose eczema.
 If you are concerned about your likelihood of developing eczema, consult with a healthcare professional.

 To learn more about 23andMe+ membership, go here.
 Also, you can read about the most recent 23andMe eczema research collaboration here.